ohadmavdali/ChatAppRestApi/README.md

 MERN stack chat application rest API backend system that is responsible for handling messages between users.
 CURD operations:

-•	Write message
+•	Write message<br/>
-•	Get all messages for a specific user
+•	Get all messages for a specific user<br/>
-•	Get all unread messages for a specific user
+•	Get all unread messages for a specific user<br/>
-•	Read message
+•	Read message<br/>
 •	Delete message (as owner or as receiver)

 # Instructions: